Thomas Tenison: Under Queen Anne

 Increasingly he lost influence to John Sharp, Archbishop of York, whom the Queen found far more congenial.
 He was a commissioner for the Union with Scotland in 1706; but in the last years of the Queen's reign he was very much a secondary political figure, and from September 1710, though he was still nominally a member of the Cabinet, ceased to attend its meetings.
 A strong supporter of the Hanoverian succession, who shocked many by referring to Anne's death as a blessing, he was one of three officers of state to whom, on the death of Anne, was entrusted the duty of appointing a regent till the arrival of George I, whom he crowned on 20 October 1714.
 For the last time at the coronation of an English monarch, the Archbishop asked if the people accepted their new King: the witty Catherine Sedley, former mistress of James II, remarked: "Does the old fool think we will say no?".
 Tenison died in London a year later.
 He was instrumental in the last years of his life in the literary executorship of Sir Thomas Browne's manuscript writings known as Christian Morals.

 Other works

 Besides the sermons and tracts above mentioned, and various others on the "Popish" controversy, Tenison was the author of The Creed of Mr Hobbes Examined (1670) and Baconia, or Certain Genuine Remains of Lord Bacon (1679).
 He was one of the founders of the Society for the Propagation of the Gospel.

 Family

 He married Anne, daughter of Richard Love; but died without issue.
 Edward Tenison (1673–1735) LL.B (Cantab.), his cousin, became Bishop of Ossory (Ireland) (1730/1731-1735).
 Another relative, Richard Tennison (1642–1705), became Bishop of Meath.
 Thomas is said to have advanced Richard in his career: in his will he left legacies to all of Richard's five sons.

 In appearance, he was described as a large, brawny, "hulking" figure, very strong when young but afflicted with gout in later life.

+He was a relative of Julian Tenison-Woods.